Who we are…

 Prince of Wales Hospital Foundation Ltd (POWHF) is the established health promotion charity supporting the Prince of Wales Hospital Randwick (POWH).
-Since 2004, POWHF has raised more than $30 million in cash and kind to advance the health of Australians by connecting generosity to innovation and excellence in patient care, research, education and health promotion at The Prince of Wales Hospital.

 The POWHF is a tax deductible gift recipient (DGR 1 status), which can receive tax deductible donations.
 It is established as a Health Promotion Charity under the Australian Tax Office law.
 In addition, POWHF is registered with The ACNC, approved by the Department of Gaming & Racing NSW; governed by Australian Securities & Investment Commission and Corporations Law.